-First quarter 2012 has been spare on the blogging front, but it’s been busy and delightful on the home front from my perspective!
-Strawberry is now five weeks old, and Raisin and I are starting to settle in to a routine again of reading picture books.
-I’m reading Strawberry The Secret Garden aloud, and occasionally Raisin and I read a chapter in a Boxcar Children novel.
+The first quarter of 2012 has been spare on the blogging front, but it’s been busy and delightful on the home front from my perspective!
+My daughter is now five weeks old, and my son (age 4) and I are starting to settle into a routine again of reading picture books.
+I’m reading my baby The Secret Garden aloud during nursing sessions, and occasionally my son and I read a chapter in a Boxcar Children novel.

-In general, the past few months have found Raisin steering himself toward the early reader books, partly because he love the sense of accomplishment when he can read to me and partly because I haven’t had as much time to read picture books to him!
+In general, the past few months have found my son steering himself toward the early reader books, partly because he loves the sense of accomplishment when he can read to me and partly because I haven’t had as much time to read picture books to him!
 We have found some memorable picture books in the past weeks, but we haven’t been plowing through them at the rate (30+ a week) that we read them last year.
-We both are eagerly awaiting the time when Strawberry will show an interest in the board books Raisin tries to show her.
+We both are eagerly awaiting the time when our baby will show an interest in the board books that her big brother tries to show her.

 The Honey Bunny and PJ Funnybunny books by Marilyn Sadler also make an impression on my young reader.
 Raisin enjoyed the stories: one about magic (P.J.
 Funnybunny’s Bag of Tricks) and others about buying things for friends (Money Money Honey Bunny), family relationships between brother and sister (P.J.
 Funnybunny Camps Out), and so forth.
 I liked the rhyming and rhythm of the stories as an adult assisting my young reader.